nazmisam/PaddleBall/README.md

-This is for my personal project to study work my game from scratch
+This is for my personal project to create a game from scratch